Blog Layout

 Myth 3: Ice and water shield is not compatible with all types of roofing material.

-Fact: Ice and water shield can be used with various types of roofing material, including asphalt shingles, metal roofs, and tile roofs.
-It provides added protection regardless of the roofing material used.
+Fact: Ice and water shield can be used with various types of roofing material, including asphalt, metal, and tile roofs.
+It provides added protection regardless of material used.

-By debunking these myths, you can make a more informed decision when considering ice and water shield for your roof.
+By debunking such myths, you are now able to make a more informed and educated decision when considering an ice and water shield for your roof.

 Clearing Up Confusions Regarding Metal Valleys